Shiver Your Way Skinny

 It's uncomfortable.
 Who wants to sit around shivering for hours on end?
 Then there are the problems of timing and degrees.
 There are no clinical trials to tell us how long we need to reduce our temperature for brown fat activation, or exactly how cold we should be.
 Is 30 minutes enough?
 Four hours?
 All night?
 Plus there's the issue of tissue damage.
 Keep a cold pack on your skin for too long and you risk frostbite.

 Wouter van Marken Lichtenbelt, a professor at Maastricht University in the Netherlands is working on a solution.
-His belief is that we can use MILD cold to produce "non-shivering thermogenesis."
+He believes that we can use MILD cold to produce "non-shivering thermogenesis."
 We don't have to be uncomfortable, just a little cooler than we're used to for that calorie burning and metabolic boosting brown fat rush.
-Of course, for now it's just a theory.
+Of course, for now, it's just a theory.

 Cold isn't the only solution.
 Researchers are looking into alternate methods of brown fat activation.
 A hormone called irisin seems to change the behavior of regular white fat to act more like brown fat.
 Other brown fat stimulators include a molecule that promotes the growth of neurons called neurotrophic factor, and the protein SIRT1 that's also believed to help the body handle stress.
 Even the simple act of exercising can make brown fat more active.